-New York City Economic Development Corporation (EDC) completed work on Phase 1A (the demolition and abatement of an abandoned shed bringing this phase to a close.
-Planning and design work for phase 1B (upland park construction) is now substantially complete.
-During the fourth quarter of 2020 EDC and the contractor continued to work on the procurement of various trade subcontractors who will work on the project.
+New York City Economic Development Corporation (EDC) completed work on Phase 1A (the demolition and abatement of an abandoned shed) bringing this phase to a close.
+Planning and design work for phase 1B (upland park construction) is now substantially completed.
+During the first quarter of 2021 EDC and the contractor continued to work on the procurement of various trade subcontractors who will work on the project.